 Gaseous pollutants produced in significant amounts adversely affect human health.
 Over billion tonnes of pollutants are released into the atmosphere from human activities.
-The most common and acute health problems caused by gaseous pollutants include bronchitis and congestion in chest and wheezing.
+The most common and acute health problems caused by gaseous pollutants include bronchitis and congestion in the chest and wheezing.
 These effects can be reduced if the exposure to pollutants is reduced.

 - Sulphur dioxide – Sulphur dioxide is a major cause of lung diseases.
 It is responsible for irritation in the nose and mucus lining., shortness of breath, accumulation of fluids in tissues, oedema, and bronchospasm.

-- Oxides of nitrogen – Oxides of nitrogen released from the exhausts of buses, trucks and two wheeler cause irritation of eyes and lungs.Inhalation of these oxides in large amounts may lead to gum inflammation, internal bleeding, pneumonia and even cancer.
+- Oxides of nitrogen – Oxides of nitrogen released from the exhausts of buses, trucks and two wheelers cause irritation of eyes and lungs.Inhalation of these oxides in large amounts may lead to gum inflammation, internal bleeding, pneumonia and even cancer.

-Effects of Radioactive Pollution
+Effects of radioactive pollution

 The impact of radiation on health depends on a number of factors such as the energy, types and amount of radiation, the age of the individual and the body part exposed.
-Ionizing radiation may cause the following biological effects in human beings.
+Ionising radiation may cause the following biological effects in human beings.

 - Carcinogenic effects – Ionizing radiation increases the probability of most forms of cancer.